dibaccory/AIanimationGUI/README.md

 # TensorBlocks

-A graphical neural network builder made in TensorFlow JS and ThreeJS.
+A graphical neural network builder made with TensorFlow JS and ThreeJS.
 Works best on Chrome or Mozilla Firefox.</br>
 [Website](http://tensorblocks.com)